Hydroxyurea (By mouth)

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

 - Some medicines can affect how hydroxyurea works.
 Tell your doctor if you are using any of the following:

 - Cancer medicines and radiation treatment

 - Medicine to treat HIV/AIDS (including didanosine, stavudine)

 - This medicine may interfere with vaccines.
 Ask your doctor before you get a flu shot or any other vaccines.
 Avoid live vaccines while using this medicine.

 Warnings While Using This Medicine:

 - This medicine may cause birth defects if either partner is using it during conception or pregnancy.
 Tell your doctor right away if you or your partner becomes pregnant.
+If you are a woman who can get pregnant, your doctor may do tests to make sure you are not pregnant before starting this medicine.
 Use an effective form of birth control during treatment with this medicine and for at least 6 months after the last dose.
 Male patients with female partners should use an effective form of birth control during treatment and for at least 1 year for Droxia® and Hydrea® and at least 6 months for Siklos® after the last dose.

 - Do not breastfeed while you are using this medicine.